plugorgau/plugorgau.github.io/pages/about/about.md

 PLUG aims to promote Linux and support the users of Linux in Western Australia.
 We also aim to:

 *   Advocate the use of Linux and Open Source software (where appropriate)
-*   Learn new skills from knowledgeable industry experts
+*   Learn new skills from knowledgeable industry experts and hobbyists
 *   Make it easier for local users to get assistance
 *   Encourage our members to share their experiences and expert knowledge
 *   Make contacts within the industry
-*   Make new friends
+*   Make new friends and social contacts

 PLUG runs a number of events througout the year, for example.